aforsyth/regex_extraction/README.md

 `ignore_punctuation`: If specified, punctuation characters will be ignored when finding a match.
 E.g. "full code confirmed" would also match "full code (confirmed)" and "full code -- confirmed".
 Note that this option will also ignore punctuation in the entered phrases themselves (e.g. "g-tube" will be considered the same as "gtube").

+`show_n_words_context_before`: If this or `show_n_words_context_after` is specified and nonzero, the context in which the desired phrase was found including up to n words before and n words after the actual phrase will be displayed in decreasing order of the frequency of that context string in the notes.

+`show_n_words_context_after`: See above.

 ### Localturk usage

 Install localturk from here: https://github.com/danvk/localturk